 The beginner & intermediate conductors will be taught as separate groups in a class setting.
 The daily, 3-hour blocks will focus on the development of manual technique & all the joints of the arm, the various ways of beating (legato, staccato, etc.) in all tempos, and expressive use of hands.
 Students will have the opportunity to apply concepts to assigned repertoire.
 The classes will be accompanied by a professional pianist.
-Qualified conductors from these classes may be selected to direct a hymn with the Masterclass Choir.
-This class will be taught by Dr. Irina Riazanova & Anastasia Serdseva, and the Intermediate Class by Dr. Peter Jermihov.
+Qualified conductors from these classes may be selected to direct a hymn with the Master Class Choir.
+The Beginner Class will be taught by Dr. Irina Riazanova & Anastasia Serdseva, and the Intermediate Class by Dr. Peter Jermihov.

 The advanced conductors will receive 2 to 3 hours of individual podium time.
-The morning sessions will be taught with 2 pianos and a professional pianist, while the afternoon sessions will allow each conductor to direct the professional Masterclass Choir.
+The morning sessions will be taught with 2 pianos and a professional pianist, while the afternoon sessions will allow each conductor to direct the professional Master Class Choir.
 The emphasis in this format of study will be mainly on manual technique with elements of rehearsal technique.
-The advanced conductors will receive sessions with Maestro Steven Fox, Dr. Peter Jermihov and Dr. Tamara Petijevic.
-They will direct the Masterclass Choir at the All-Night Vigil.
+Members of the Advanced Conductor Class will receive individual sessions with Maestro Steven Fox and Dr. Tamara Petijevic.
+They will direct the Master Class Choir at the All-Night Vigil and Divine Liturgy.